 - degenerative endplate changes (these can be seen on an MRI by a trained spine surgeon)

-Reactiv8 Therapy for Multifidus Muscle Dysfunction
+Reactiv8 for Multifidus Muscle Dysfunction

 Ongoing lower back pain and strain can cause your deep spinal muscle that supports your back, called the multifidus, to “shut off” or atrophy.
 This leads to multifidus muscle pain and spinal instability, which causes further low back pain as other muscles try to compensate.
 Reactivating the multifidus is difficult, and physical therapy may not do the trick.
-In those cases, Reactive8, an implantable neurostimulator, can help relieve mechanical chronic low back pain by reactivating the multifidus.
+In those cases, Reactiv8, an implantable neurostimulator, can help relieve mechanical chronic low back pain by reactivating the multifidus.

 Benefits:

-- 80%+ patients report treatment satisfaction
+- 80%+ patients report treatment satisfaction (88% in the 5-year ReActiv8-B follow-up study)

 - Significant reduction in pain and opioid use